rickardlindberg/rickardlindberg.me/writing/agdpp-thinking-about-test-setup/index.markdown

 but when I find a case where I could break my production code without my tests noticing, I want to look more closely.

-Testing can for sure be seen as a tradeoff.
+Testing can for sure be seen as a trade off.
 At some point it probably costs more to test than what you gain.

 One reason to not test is that you don't know how.
 That can be solved by